-Opposite of distracted or not mentally present
+Opposite of distracted or mentally caught up in something

-Opposite of not paying attention to something
+Opposite of not paying attention to what is being said or done

-Opposite of given to or indulging in daydreaming
+Opposite of given to, or indulging, in daydreaming

 “The doctor is available and will see you now.”